 Understanding Pinterest's Unusual Options Activity

-Shares of Pinterest (NYSE:PINS) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $76.03.
+Pinterest (NYSE:PINS) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $74.16 following the option alert.

 - Sentiment: BULLISH